 An Access Point Name (APN) is a gateway between your phone and the network operator’s data connection.
 By changing some of these settings, you can adjust how your device connects to the temporary network when switching from one carrier/network operator to another or while roaming internationally.
 Resetting them ensures that all of the correct information is being sent by your device when attempting to connect with the cellular network and should help resolve any issues related to not having access to mobile data services.

-Resetting your APN settings on an Android requires you first to find out which type of mobile network settings are supported by your current Network Operator so that you can configure them correctly for optimal use.
+Resetting your APN settings on an Android requires you first to find out which type of mobile network your current Network Operator supports so that you can configure them correctly for optimal use.
 Remember, no matter how often you try restarting your phone or enabling/disabling the airplane profile if there needs to be an accurate representation of the proper configurations stored within the system.
 It won’t make much difference when trying to get back online.

 Disable And Re-Enable Airplane Mode

-If your mobile network isn’t available on Android, disabling and re-enabling airplane mode could help.
+If your mobile network isn’t available on Android, turn airplane mode on and off could help.
 Airplane mode is a setting that cuts off all the wireless signals to and from your device, so it’s no surprise that this action can effectively restore the connection.
 It works by resetting your operator settings, allowing you to make phone calls or use data over wifi networks.

 To disable and re-enable airplane mode on an Android , swipe down twice from the top of the screen to open the quick actions menu, then tap on the “airplane” icon to toggle it off (and back on again).
 Once enabled, check if your mobile network is now working correctly.